consoledotdev/home/content/interviews/zigi-nir-benson.md

 ### What is the most interesting development challenge you've faced working on Zigi?

-Basically what Zigi is doing is creating context.
-The way we look at it, it's a matter of data sources, and we need to catch an event that happens in one system, then understand the context, what happened in the other systems, and what can we learn from that?
-Also, who's the specific person that is the user?
+Zigi is creating context.
+So for every event that happens in one system, Zigi needs to understand the context: what happened in the other systems?
+What can we learn from that?
+Who are the stakeholders?
 What are their specific workflow and habits?
 We observe that automatically, and we also learn from their past activity.
-All of that is to provide them with actual help, figuring out what’s the next step?
+We do all that to provide them with actual help. figuring out what's the next step.
 And we need to be accurate all the time and be always up and running, because with the type of help that we are providing, you can't fail.

 So doing all of that while still having the security level that enables us to work with any type of organization, enable every developer that wants to use